-Marketing your restaurant is one of the most important factors ensuring it takes off and takes root.
+Restaurant Marketing is one of the most important factors ensuring your business takes off and becomes profitable.

-In fact, not properly marketing your business is one of the common restaurant mistakes you can make.
+In fact, not properly marketing your restaurant is one of the most common restaurant mistakes you can make.

 There’s no doubt among the seemingly hundreds of other tasks crowding your day, marketing your restaurant is hard to fit in.